 Hazel Darwin-Edwards has worked on several projects and residencies with Starcatchers as a theatre maker, performer and puppeteer.
 Hazel co-created Hup, a musical production for babies 0-24 months and their adults, which is touring internationally in 2016 as well as coming to the Edinburgh Festival Fringe.
 She also delivers workshops across Scotland for adults who work with Early Years as part of the Starcatchers Creative Skills Programme.

 Expecting Something works with new, young and expectant parents under 25 and their babies in Wester Hailes, Edinburgh and Lochgelly, Fife, providing a weekly safe space to spend time with their babies and peers whilst engaging in artist-lead creative activities.

-Over the next two years we hope that this project will empower these young parents, boosting their confidence, forging new relationships and developing strong bonds with their babies through regular and continued contact with arts and creativity.
+We hope that this project will empower these young parents – boosting their confidence, forging new relationships and developing strong bonds with their babies through regular and continued contact with arts and creativity.

 As well as the weekly sessions the participants will be given the opportunity to visit and engage with cultural activities in their area.
 We hope that Expecting Something can create a bridge for participants to connect and understand that they can contribute positively to their local community.

 Expecting Something project has secured funding from Creative Scotland, The Scottish Government and the Lloyds TSB Foundation for Scotland.
 Expecting Something is working in partnership with WHALE Arts, On Fife and the Family Nurse Partnership, Lothians.

 The experience has made me more confident with my daughter and myself.
 Means I can spend lots of time with other mums and babies.